alicnik/shuttle/README.md

 ## What can it do?

 At the moment, it provides a wrapper around the Sendgrid Inbound Parse Webhook.
-Any email sent to `<userId>@shuttle.email` causes that user to be automatically created and any associated emails stored in a `shuttle_db` database hosted on Planetscale.
+Any email sent to `<userId>@shuttle.email` causes that user to be automatically created and that email to be stored in a `shuttle_db` database hosted on Planetscale.
 You can then call `https://shuttle-app.netlify.com/api/<userId>/last` to get that user's last email.

+This probably doesn't work with multiple emails sent to the same address yet.

 ## Development